andreabeschi/pubmed_word2vec/README.md

 # pubmed_word2vec
 This is my master's degree thesis project in Computer System Engineering

-The goal of this project is to apply the skipgram model to the PubMed collection.
+The goal of this project is to apply the skipgram model proposed by Mikolov et al to the PubMed collection.
 There are 2 Python programs:
   * parsing_xml.py : takes the PubMed .xml files in input and makes the parsing to extract ID, Title and Abstract (if present).
 A text file is generated for each article.
 The file's name is the corresponding Article ID

     **usage**: python parsing_xml.py input_folder output_folder